Swift Startup Option or License

 4. An investor-ready pitch deck incorporating the startup’s business plan must be presented to the Swift Committee.
 KUCTC will coordinate this meeting.

-2. The Swift committee will meet and vote for approval after the meeting, and KUCTC will provide their feedback to the startup.
-NOTE: KUCTC cannot guarantee approval by the committee.
+2. The Swift Committee will meet and vote for approval after the meeting, and KUCTC will provide their feedback to the startup.
+Please note: KUCTC cannot guarantee approval by the committee.

-5. Along with seeking committee approval, the individual requesting Swift (and any other individuals employed by KU and affiliated with the company) should complete a conflict of interest (COI) disclosure for review and approval from the respective COI committee.
-This process is independent of KUCTC and is the responsibility of the individual requesting Swift.
-Please contact coi@ku.edu, at KU Office of Research.
+5. Along with seeking committee approval, the individual requesting a Swift Startup License (and any other individuals employed by KU and affiliated with the company) should complete a conflict of interest (COI) disclosure for review and approval from the respective COI committee.
+This process is independent of KUCTC and is the responsibility of the individual requesting the Swift Startup License.
+Please contact coi@ku.edu in the KU Office of Research.

-6. Please note that except for the incorporation of market-relevant diligence milestones, the Swift License is non-negotiable.
+6. Please note that, except for the incorporation of market-relevant diligence milestones, the Swift Startup License is nonnegotiable.